rcax-project/rteps/RTEP-2.md

 These extensions empower the community to propose and vote on project decisions using their tokens, using a platform such as https://tally.xyz, a vital step towards RCAX's evolution into a DAO (Decentralized Autonomous Organization).

 5. The maximum supply cap of `72,290,000` will be removed to eliminate confusion about the current supply, as it is highly unlikely to ever be reached.

+# Specification (optional/recommended)

+The following changes will be voted upon by the community through a poll:

 ### [C1] Base Reward & Halvings